-Welcome to the world of overclocking, a place where dreams are realized and where having just enough of those overclocking chops may mean the difference between a world record-breaking benchmark or a session crying into a pile of burnt-out processors and GPUs.
+Welcome to the world of overclocking, a place where dreams are realized and where having just enough of those overclocking chops may mean the difference between a world record-breaking benchmark or some time crying into a pile of burnt-out processors and GPUs.

 1. Get the software

-In this case, we're using a reference cooler on our GTX 980 to overclock the GPU, so we're using MSI Afterburner.
-It provides frame monitoring for benchmarking, a customizable display and in-game overlays to monitor how the cards perform compared to their stock speeds.
+In this case we’re overclocking an MSI Twin Frozr GTX 970, so we’re using MSI Afterburner.
+It provides frame monitoring for benchmarking and an in-game overlay to monitor how the cards are performing compared to their stock speeds.

 2. Enable monitoring